dojo/docs/dijit/layout/ContentPane.rst

 ---------------

 The loading message that's displayed while content is being fetched can be changed by changing the loadingMessage attribute of the ContentPane.
-The default value of the loadingMessage attribute is "<span class='dijitContentPaneLoading'>${loadingState}</span>" so, you can change the look of the message by applying css to the .dijitContentPaneLoading class.
+The default value of the loadingMessage attribute is "<span class='dijitContentPaneLoading'>${loadingState}</span>", so you can change the look of the message by applying CSS to the .dijitContentPaneLoading class.

 Callbacks